 Next, Hashting’s founder Karl de Beul explained what makes Hashting’s mobile marketing software and coupon clearing platform so revolutionary.
 Have you ever sent out e-coupons or e-vouchers, just to wonder whether your customer has received it or made use of it?
 Hashting addresses exactly this problem.
 Through their software and platform, you get fast and crystal clear feedback: you can see how your customer reacts to the coupons/promotions, and whether they’ve used it; all in a cyber-safe, non-intrusive (towards your customer), friction-free manner.

 Finally ML6’s Frederic Stallaert and Stan Callewaert showed us what ML6 can do.
 As a tech company specializing in artificial intelligence (AI) services, ML6 is always on the lookout for creative ways in which state-of-the-art AI can make a practical difference in their customers’ businesses.
 It doesn’t matter the industry, ML6 does it all.
 In fact, it is their involvement in different fields or areas of interest that partly accounts for their out-of-the-box thinking and success (ML6 is among the Top 50 fastest growing tech companies in Belgium, according to Deloitte).

 The kernel of the InQbet campus:

 Pollination is an apt image for innovation.
-In fact, it lies close to the philosophy of Workero’s Growth and Development program: At Workero, we believe that the most successful companies and professionals of the future will be those that are connected and that are willing to innovate with others.
+In fact, it lies close to the philosophy of Workero’s Corporate Accelerator programme: At Workero, we believe that the most successful companies and professionals of the future will be those that are connected and that are willing to innovate with others.
 Our program is based on the concept of a garden or an ecosystem.
 It is the interactions, and relationships built between the ecosystem members, that keeps the whole ecosystem healthy and creates an environment where long-term innovation thrives.

 If you want to create or become part of a Workero-facilitated ecosystem, start here.